CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 7. Enter your username and password when prompted.
 (To find your username look at the text before the `@` in the terminal).
 	In this terminal the user is `ctre`.
 	![image](https://user-images.githubusercontent.com/51933047/63195027-7fbbd680-c03f-11e9-9e5e-c310d0eebff4.PNG)
-8. Tuner will then install and start the diagnostics server on the Jetson.
+8. Tuner will then install and start the diagnostics server on the device.
-9. The diagnostics server is now installed and running on your Jetson.
+9. The diagnostics server is now installed and running on your device.
+# Talons not enabling
+If your talons do not appear to enable when operating with the gamepad plugged directly into the Pi, it's possible that they are FRC locked.
+Follow the instructions below to clear FRC lock without Phoenix Tuner.
+1. Remove power from each talon.
+2. With the talon you'd like to clear unpowered hold the B/C cal button and apply power.
+3. Once the talon leds flash green you can release the B/C cal button.
+4. The talon is no longer FRC locked.

 #### Errata: The wireless Logitech F710 is currently not supported on the Nvidia Jetson Nano due to a driver issue.